alberlau/DB2Code/README.md

 - __doNotGenerateTables__ list of tables to be not generated.
 Can be regexp.
 - __prefix__ prefix to be added to generated classes.
 For CLASS_PER_TABLE strategy.
 - __suffix__ suffix to be added to generated classes.
 For CLASS_PER_TABLE strategy.
+- __templatingProviderClass__ class to be used for templating.
+Implementation of org.db2code.generator.java.pojo.TemplatingProvider .
+Default is org.db2code.generator.java.pojo.MustacheTemplatingProvider . org.db2code.generator.freemarker.FreemarkerTemplatingProvider is also available, you'll need to add dependency to it(org.db2code:freemarker-templating-provider).

 You can customize generation template, by providing __templates__ list: